 Naturally, these segments will need to be revisited and updated as the business grows, and it’s also important to analyse whether or not your personalised campaigns are working.
 Are your customers more satisfied?
 Are the personalised campaigns more successful than generic ones?
 What needs to change?

 We recognise that these two steps are very broad and somewhat vague - that’s because customer experience is one of the most comprehensive and complicated areas of analytics!
 There are a myriad of different solutions that fall under the umbrella of ‘customer experience’, one of which is actually Marketing Personalisation as mentioned (and linked) above.

-For more in-depth information about customer segmentation, check out Datamine's free whitepaper on the subject.
+For more in-depth information about customer segmentation, check out the Datamine Guide to Customer Segmentation below.
 If you have a specific challenge regarding customer experience that this article didn’t address, feel free to submit a consultation request to Datamine - we’d be happy to take a look at your situation and recommend a solution.

 Not yet convinced?